AardhynLavender/wasm-CRA-demo/README.md

 }
 ```

-Which makes calling functions quite elegant ( although, we do have to wait for the module to load first... )
+Which makes calling functions quite elegant ( although, we do have to wait for the module to load first... ).
+Might be best to invoke it in a `useContext` hook and `provide` it where needed.

 ```js
 function App() {